posmishka/linux/server/Basic setup.md

 passwd $username

-visudo - *adduser under the root to give him sudo access*
+a) visudo - *adduser under the root to give him sudo access*

 	root		ALL=(ALL)       ALL
 	yourname		ALL=(ALL)       NOPASSWD:ALL

+b) usermod

 ### Change ssh config
 *prevent root from entering, changing ssh port, allowing new user to enter*